dikortis/LetsTalkETC/Episodes/Episode_6.md

-whole lot but I know that there's gonna be a lot of analysis that can go on with monetary policy you know I be right leave an ET c at the time hated everything that was going on wanted become a part of it i just jumped right in so but i know i don't have to avatar put it all on and he was awesome like it's unbelievable i hope the community
+whole lot but I know that there's gonna be a lot of analysis that can go on with monetary policy you know I be right leave an ETC at the time hated everything that was going on wanted become a part of it i just jumped in so but i know i don't have to avatar put it all on and he was awesome like it's unbelievable i hope the community